MCP Doctor

 MCP Doctor Pro

 Free tests your local stdio servers.
-Most production MCP servers are remote HTTP/SSE — Pro actually connects to those and gates them in CI.
+Pro connects to supported HTTP / Streamable-HTTP endpoints and can check them in CI.

 ¥1,400 / month (≈ $9)

-- Test remote HTTP / SSE / Streamable-HTTP servers — real handshake, auth check, tool count & latency
+- Test remote HTTP / Streamable-HTTP servers — handshake, auth check, tool count when available & latency

 - Pinpoints remote failures: 401/403 auth, wrong endpoint, timeout, protocol mismatch